vtrbtf/resume/RESUME.md

 __Contact__: vitor.tfreitas@gmail.com | http://vtrbtf.com/ | https://br.linkedin.com/in/vtrbtf/en
 __Current Role__: Senior Software Consultant @ OLX Brasil

-Software engineer with almost 7 years of work experience and with a great deal of experience in software architecture, agile software development and devops culture.
+Software engineer with almost 7 years of work experience and with a great deal of expertise in software architecture, agile software development and devops culture.

 I've contributed to a lot of different sectors ( e.g. Products teams, cloud engineering teams, consultant ). to different domains (e.g. Retail, Ads ) and to different markets ( e.g. C2C, B2C) .
 I've also worked with the US market for 2 years ( as a consultant for a big retail company )

 My background is Java based.
 However I have a good amount of experience in other languages/platforms, like NodeJS, Scala, Kotlin, Groovy.
-I also have some good experience and interest in some subjects, such as APIs and RPCs services, messaging systems, distributed systems, data science, NoSQLs, CI/CD and release management, performance monitoring and profiling
+I also have some good experience and interest in some subjects, such as SRE, XP Practises, APIs and RPCs services, messaging systems ( and general distributed systems), data science, NoSQLs, CI/CD and release management, cloud providers, Infra as code, performance monitoring and profiling

 # Experience

 ## OLX Brasil
 ### Senior Software Engineer _[Rio de Janeiro - 2018/Today]_
 Development of the external high volume and high throughput APIs and products that frontface the company's products to third parties and orchetrate the ad load import process.
-We also had to use and build scalable and modular architectures to handle such load.
+We also had to use and build scalable and modular architectures (on top of AWS) to handle such load.

 _I can not provide futher details due to a confidentiality agreement._